Tournaments, Contestant Heterogeneity and Performance

 \section{Data}

 The data set contains 4776 contests, including over 400 players in about 150 darts tournaments from 2010 to 2020.
-The data set was generated from the software \textit{dartsforwindows}.\footnote{We have excluded (a) tournaments for which we do not have the full schedule, (b) tournaments in which contests are not played on a single board and therefore do not take place strictly sequential, (c) contests featuring contestants for which we cannot observe past performance.
+The data set was generated from the software \textit{dartsforwindows}.\footnote{\textit{dartsforwindows} is a computer scoring software for darts tournaments that is used for live scoring in darts tournaments.
+While it is used in most professional tournaments to record live scoring and provide live, up-to-date statistics, detailed log files of all games are stored for documentation and made available online.
+The online database is supervised by a former professional darts player and categorized into amateur and professional tournaments, whereby we only use professional tournaments due to the lack of adequate measures of ability in amateur tournaments.
+We have excluded (a) tournaments for which we do not have the full schedule, (b) tournaments in which contests are not played on a single board and therefore do not take place strictly sequentially, (c) contests featuring contestants for which we cannot observe past performance.
 Moreover, we stopped collecting data at the beginning of the COVID-19 pandemic since tournaments were canceled, rescheduled, or conducted with fewer or no spectators and potentially underlying different incentives.} To better distinguish contestants by ability in each contest, we label the relatively more skilled contestant (higher-ability contestant) as the favorite and the relatively less skilled contestant (lower-ability contestant) as the underdog and use those descriptions interchangeably.
 The data set includes contest outcomes, such as the winner of a contest and the performance of the contestants in the contest.
 It also includes information on who starts in the first leg, when the contest is scheduled, and the contestants.
 For an overview of the essential variables for our main analysis, see Table \ref{tab:table_main_desc}; Appendix Table \ref{tab:table_app_desc} contains the complete set of variables.